 4. Go up and down the rows, taking pictures of each gravestone until you have completed an entire section or the entire cemetery.
 Keep moving at a quick pace.
 If you take 1 photo every 15 seconds you will have taken almost 250 photos in an hour!

-5. tap on the "X" in the corner of your screen.
+5. When you are finished, connect to Wi-Fi and tap on the "X" in the corner of your screen.
 When the orange button that says "upload" appears, tap on it to submit your gravestone photos.

 6. Repeat! :)

 Stand to the side to avoid casting a shadow.

 Remove weeds, grass, or other debris that may block gravestone information.

 Be sure the names and dates are inside the photo frame.

 If a gravestone has data on more than one side (for example, parents on one side and children on the other side) there is a way to link them together.
 Just click on the chain icon in the corner of your screen between each photo that you would like to link (front side, chain icon, backside).

 You can use this linking feature for obelisks that have data on four sides.
 You can also use it to link a large gravestone with a family surname on it to nearby smaller gravestones with the family member's first names on them.

 Uploading Your Photos

 Be sure your family knows how to upload the photos.
 It's easy!
 When you are finished taking photos for the day, you can upload your photos right at the cemetery, if you have unlimited data, or you can wait until you connect to Wi-Fi to upload them.